 The Distribution of Assets under Family Law

 When the time comes to split family property, the law usually has a prescribed methodology for the division.
 However, there can be leeway depending on the level of acrimony in the divorce proceedings.
-Some couples find it easy to agree on the division of money, property, and assets, and only require a simple ratification.
+Some couples find it easy to agree on the division of money, property, and assets.
 On the other hand, many couples prefer the court to handle the split entirely.

 During this exercise, the one area frequently overlooked is the differences between separate and marital property.
 While the specifics vary from state to state, separate property generally includes any goods or items owned by either spouse before marriage, inheritance, third-party gifts, and payments received from personal injury judgments.

 If you have assets or property that fall into this category, they may not need to be included in the divorce.
 Where things can get tricky is if you’ve co-mingled those assets with marital property.
 For example, if you’ve received an inheritance upon the death of your mother, and you deposit it into a joint account, then it could be considered marital property.

 Family Divorce Law and Child Custody

 Contrary to popular belief, the law doesn’t favor one parent over another.
 There is no legal precedent for favoring a mother over a father or vice versa.
 Rather, the court focuses on what is going to be in the child’s best interest.

 There are a number of factors to consider when understanding what the term “best interest” means.
 First and foremost is the health and wellbeing of the child.
 If one parent has documented substance abuse issues or other instability, it’s unlikely the court will grant them sole (or even joint) custody.